RolandWukovits/AC-Powerwall/README.md

 The project is still ongoing!!!
 Files are constantly changing while code is still developed.
 Please ask for details on progress!

-Items/Modules/Devices the controller is using are:
+Items/Modules/Devices the controller (Board Version 2.0 and up) is using are:
 - Arduino Mega or compatible 2560 board
 - DS3231 Real Time Clock
 - Max485 Modbus Module